nishanshaju22/datamorph/README.md

 # DataMorph

 A web application for large-scale CSV and Excel pattern matching and replacement.
-Users describe a pattern in plain English, an LLM converts it to a regex, and a distributed processing engine applies it across the file — all without blocking the UI.
+Users describe a pattern in plain English, an LLM converts it to a regex, and a distributed processing engine applies it across the file.

 ---